 Join our team of amazing interns working on the front lines of the local food movement!
-ASAP Interns are establishing healthier communities and stronger local farms through assisting with farm to school programming, communications, mass media, events coordination, photography, design, research, and much more!
+ASAP Interns are helping to establish healthier communities and stronger local farms through assisting with farm to school programs, local food and farm promotions, events, photography, research, and much more!
 If you are excited about developing your skill sets with an organization committed to growing a thriving local food movement, then contact us today!
 Learn about our seasonal, part-time internships, or contact us with your ideas.

 To apply for a internship with ASAP:

 Email your resume, a cover letter, and two references or letters of recommendation to [email protected].
 Please note which internship(s) you are applying for.
 You may apply for more than one position.
 We accept new applications on a rolling basis throughout the year.
 All internships with ASAP are unpaid but can be applied towards academic credit.

 - Healthy Eating in Practice Conference Intern (summer)

 - Photography Intern (summer, fall)

 20 hours weekly, May through August (with additional hours over conference dates)